Baked Chocolate Buttermilk Doughnuts

 That’s amazing to hear, thanks so much Laken! 🙂

 These are excellent.
 The crumb is moist and tender.
-My doughnuts weren’t fluffy and I was happy that they weren’t.
-I didn’t want a cupcake texture.
-Not all of the chopped chocolate melted when the boiling water was added.
-I’m not sure if it’s supposed to, but the little chunks of chocolate added to the flavor.
-I made my own cake flour following the recipe instructions, and subbed whole milk + lemon juice for the buttermilk.
-I added a pinch of cinnamon, and will add instant espresso the next time I make these to boost the chocolate flavor.
+I made my own cake flour, and subbed whole milk + lemon juice for the buttermilk.
+I added a pinch of cinnamon, and may add instant espresso the next time I make these.
 Because the glaze is basically a ganache, which is something I’ve successfully frozen many times, for convenience I froze the doughnuts after dipping them.
 The glaze was nice and shiny and smooth after being frozen.
 These are keepers!

 Oh I love the idea of adding cinnamon, yum!
 So glad you tried these Sadie! 🙂